 8.13 Direct Billing: HMS can apply school subsidies offered by the Client for direct billed pupils e.g. for GCSE pupils or for using the Pupil Premium Grant to support instrumental lessons.
 The Client must complete and return a school subsidy form in order for HMS to apply these subsidies to direct billed pupils.
 Where the Client does not return a subsidy form, all pupils applying for lessons at the Client’s school will be charged in full.

-8.14 Remission of Fees of 100%, 50% and 25% is available to eligible pupils, funded by the Music Education Hub grant and further details are available online here.
+8.14 Remission of Fees of 100% and 50% are available to eligible pupils, funded by the Music Education Hub grant and further details are available online here.

 9. Complaints and Compliments

 Please direct any notices, complaints, compliments or comments regarding the service you receive to: